kt1122/Wordle/README.md

 Wordle-KS is Katie Sharp’s take on the popular New York Times game "Wordle."
 This project
 was undertaken for ECS 162 (Web Programming) at UC Davis during the Spring Quarter of 2024.
 It was designed to teach students how to use client-side JavaScript in conjunction with CSS and
 HTML, all of which were introduced for the first time during this course.

+To play the original Wordle game by the New York Times, visit [New York Times Wordle](https://www.nytimes.com/games/wordle/index.html).

 ## How to play:
 In this implementation of Wordle, you have six tries to guess a five-letter word.
 Unlike the